 Statistically, children of divorce tend to experience more mental health problems and have a higher high school dropout rate.
 Of course, this does not mean that this is the fate of your children.
 There are plenty of children who beat the odds and end up growing into better people because their parents, in the end, are happier.
 It takes a village to get children to get over this, but together we can figure out the best child custody plan as well as work out your divorce.
-Our Child Custody Attorneys at the Law Office of Gustavo E. Frances in Fort Lauderdale are here to help you through this emotional situation.
+Our child custody lawyer at The Law Office Of Gustavo E. Frances, P.A. in Fort Lauderdale is here to help you through this emotional situation.
 So let’s start talking about child custody.

 Where To Begin